muSpectre/muFFT/doc/source/GettingStarted.rst

 Getting help and reporting bugs
 *******************************

-*µ*\FFT is under active development and the documentation may be spotty.
+µFFT is under active development and the documentation may be spotty.
 If you run into trouble, please contact us by opening an `issue
 <https://github.com/muSpectre/muFFT/issues>`_ and someone will answer as